CrossTheRoadElec/Phoenix6-Documentation/source/docs/yearly-changes/yearly-changelog.rst

 .. note:: The previous Java swerve implementation is still available with the prefix ``Legacy`` added to it.

+We recommend all Java users regenerate their swerve projects to pick up new features and various other improvements to the 2025 Swerve API and project generator.

 Improved Swerve Requests
 ^^^^^^^^^^^^^^^^^^^^^^^^